 Tis the season for holiday cheer!
 Experience the Christmas magic that New Jersey has to offer families.
 There are many festive activities throughout the state that both the kids and parents will enjoy!
-Explore the top Christmas events in New Jersey.
+Explore the top events for Christmas in New Jersey, 2018 with your crowd!

 Look for current hotel deals in New Jersey